kawansoft/kremote-files/README.md

 The `ClientCallable` interface is a marker interface that indicates to KRemote Files server that `Calculator`class is callable only  by valid and authenticated users.

-We use `RemoteSession.call` method to call the `add` method from client side.:
+We use `RemoteSession.call` method to call the `add` method from client side:

 ```java
 	String resultStr = remoteSession